hetdoshi1999/NEXUS_Product-Spec/README.md

 A system that genuinely knows you — your financial reality, your values, your history of choices and their outcomes — and can apply structured reasoning to the specific decision in front of you is no longer science fiction.
 It is an engineering and product challenge.
 A hard one.
 But a solvable one.

-## Why Meridian
+## Why Nexus

-The difference between Meridian and everything that has come before is not the AI.
+The difference between Nexus and everything that has come before is not the AI.
 It is the **specificity of purpose**.
 Every design decision, every technical choice, every product constraint in this document exists in service of one thing: helping real humans make better decisions.

 Not faster information retrieval.
 Not a smarter chatbot.
 Not another productivity tool.